Stassi Schroeder And Kristen Doute Defend Brittany Cartwright’s Mom From Homophobic Accusations After Jax Taylor’s Roast Drama

 — Stassi Schroeder (@stassi) January 24, 2017

-Brittany stuck up for her mom by re-tweeting Stassi’s tweet.
+Brittany stuck up for her mom by retweeting Stassi’s tweet.
 In response to Stassi’s tweet, Sherri herself tweeted that she does not hate gay people but rather loves everyone.
 Sherri explained that she was only asking Jax questions about what came up during his comedy roast.
 Sherri also added that she would never offend anyone.

 @stassi I do not hate gay people I love everyone.
 I was only asking Jax things about the roast.
 I would never offend anyone!!